BusinessQuarterly Report9 min readPublished May 11, 2026

 Largest concentration

-What the four-sector taxonomy is not
+What this four-sector taxonomy is not

 The four buckets above are procurement-readable, not exhaustive.
 Computer-vision applications, audio and voice, scientific computing, and AI-native consumer all attracted capital in H1 but did not define the period's allocation signature.
-The four sectors named are the ones operators should orient procurement strategy around; other categories warrant attention but follow rather than lead the H1 capital pattern.
+The four buckets named are the ones operators should orient procurement strategy around; other categories warrant attention but follow rather than lead the H1 capital pattern.

 05Geographic SpreadThe Bay Area still leads, by a narrower margin.